 Unleash Edge acts as a lightweight, globally distributed, read-only caching layer for your feature flag configurations.
 SDKs connect to the nearest Edge instance instead of directly to the Unleash API server.

-Edge was specifically built to handle scenarios where tens of millions of end-users are spread across the globe, requiring localized evaluation of feature toggles with minimal latency.
+Edge was specifically built to handle scenarios where tens of millions of end-users are spread across the globe, requiring localized evaluation of feature flags with minimal latency.

 When you require low-latency flag evaluations for a globally distributed user base, we recommend that you use distributed Edge instances across multiple global regions.